jravz/parallel_tasker/README.md

 # Parallel Task Crate
-A super fast data parallelism library with performance comparable or better to Rayon using Atomics to share data across threads and uniquely pull values from Collections such as Vec or HashMap.
+A super fast data parallelism library using Atomics to share data across threads and uniquely pull values from Collections such as Vec or HashMap.
 It follows a 'pull' approach and tries to reduce the time required for the thread to pick the next value.
+The key question was can the time taken by thread to get the next job be kept minimal.
+This is achieved by using an AtomicIterator that generates a mutually exclusive usize value for each thread that corresponds to a unique stored value in the Collection.
+Hence, all types that implement the Fetch Trait (Vec and HashMap) can be consumed or passed by reference to run Map or ForEach functions on the same.

-The tests runs a set of jobs on rayon and this new library.
-The results show comparable performance and in a number of cases slightly improved performance for this library.
+The results show comparable performance to the popular Rayon library and in a number of cases improved performance as well.
 No study has been done to establish whether the results are significant.

 Please try at your end and share your feedback at jayanth.ravindran@gmail.com.